Alberto Giacometti: Artistic analysis

 Regarding Giacometti's sculptural technique and according to the Metropolitan Museum of Art: "The rough, eroded, heavily worked surfaces of Three Men Walking (II), 1949, typify his technique.
 Reduced, as they are, to their very core, these figures evoke lone trees in winter that have lost their foliage.
 Within this style, Giacometti would rarely deviate from the three themes that preoccupied him—the walking man; the standing, nude woman; and the bust—or all three, combined in various groupings."

 In a letter to Pierre Matisse, Giacometti wrote: "Figures were never a compact mass but like a transparent construction".
-In the letter, Giacometti writes about how he looked back at the realist, classical busts of his youth with nostalgia, and tells the story of the existential crisis which precipitated the style he became known for.

-"[I rediscovered] the wish to make compositions with figures.
+He said, "[I rediscovered] the wish to make compositions with figures.
 For this I had to make (quickly I thought; in passing), one or two studies from nature, just enough to understand the construction of a head, of a whole figure, and in 1935 I took a model.
 This study should take, I thought, two weeks and then I could realize my compositions...I worked with the model all day from 1935 to 1940...Nothing was as I imagined.
 A head, became for me an object completely unknown and without dimensions."

-Since Giacometti achieved exquisite realism with facility when he was executing busts in his early adolescence, Giacometti's difficulty in re-approaching the figure as an adult is generally understood as a sign of existential struggle for meaning, rather than as a technical deficit.

 Giacometti was a key player in the Surrealist art movement, but his work resists easy categorization.
 Some describe it as formalist, others argue it is expressionist or otherwise having to do with what Deleuze calls "blocs of sensation" (as in Deleuze's analysis of Francis Bacon).
 Even after his excommunication from the Surrealist group, while the intention of his sculpting was usually imitation, the end products were an expression of his emotional response to the subject.
 He attempted to create renditions of his models the way he saw them, and the way he thought they ought to be seen.
 He once said that he was sculpting not the human figure but "the shadow that is cast".

 Philosopher William Barrett, in Irrational Man: A Study in Existential Philosophy (1962), says:

 Nothingness has, in fact, become one of the chief themes in modern art and literature, whether it is directly named as such or merely drifts through the work as the ambiance in which the human figures live, move, and have their being.
 We are reminded of the elongated and attenuated figures of the sculptor Giacometti, figures that seem to be invaded by the surrounding void.